XenonLab-Studio/GoZork/README.md

         . ######:::. #######:: ########:. #######:: ##:::. ##: ##::. ##:
         :......:::::.......:::........:::.......:::..:::::..::..::::..::

+            Textual adventure written in golang inspired by "Zork I"

                #   ___           (         #   ___           !!!           ___
     -*~*-      #  <_*_>          _)_       #  <_*_>       `  _ _  '       /\#/\